 CoolSculpting to remove fat cells

-Sculpra Injections for Cellulite on legs and buttock
+Sculptra Injections for Cellulite on legs and buttock

 Dr. Green typically suggests that for cellulite treatment on the buttocks, patients have their subcision procedure with Sculptra injections.
-When injected into a given treatment area, Sculptra works to stimulate new collagen production.
+When injected into a given treatment area, Sculptra stimulates new collagen production.
 Dr. Green also utilizes Sculptra to correct the appearance of hip dips and to provide patients with a non-surgical butt lift.
-The new collagen that is produced by injecting Sculptra helps to supply necessary volume to the treatment area and will help to smooth out the texture of the skin and eliminate the look of cellulite dimples.
-Dr. Green will work with you to determine as to whether or not you are a candidate for subcision with dermal fillers for cellulite treatment, hip dips, or a non-surgical butt lift during your consultation with her in her boutique dermatology office located in the Upper East Side neighborhood of Manhattan.
+The new collagen that is produced by injecting Sculptra helps to supply the necessary volume to the treatment area and will help to smooth out the texture of the skin and eliminate the look of cellulite dimples.
+Dr. Green will work with you to determine whether or not you are a candidate for subcision with dermal fillers for cellulite treatment, hip dips, or a non-surgical butt lift during your consultation with her in her boutique dermatology office located in the Upper East Side neighborhood of Manhattan.

-Carboxy treatment for treatment of cellulite
+Carboxy treatment for the treatment of cellulite

 Carboxy treatment is another treatment that helps to improve the appearance of the skin by injecting carbon dioxide into the tissue under the skin.
-The carbon dioxide helps to increase the flow of blood to that region, which in turns stimulates the production of collagen.
+The carbon dioxide helps to increase the flow of blood to that region, which in turn stimulates the production of collagen.
 This collagen creation leads to smoother, firmer skin, which helps to decrease the visibility of cellulite.

 Liposuction for fat removal

-Mesotherapy is a treatment used to target the fat cells and promote lymphatic drainage.
-Proteins and enzymes are injected into treatment area to break apart the fat cells.
+Mesotherapy is a treatment used to target fat cells and promote lymphatic drainage.
+Proteins and enzymes are injected into the treatment area to break apart the fat cells.
 Mesotherapy is another treatment that is most effective to treat cellulite when paired with a procedure that will also target the fibrous septae, such as QWO treatment or Cellfina.
-You will likely require multiple treatments in order to see the best results and no downtime is necessary following the procedures.
+You will likely require multiple treatments in order to see the best results, and no downtime is necessary following the procedures.